Anja-Sche/Lab_SQL_Anja_Scherwall_DE25/dashboard/pages/movie_actors.md

 ---
 title: Actors
 ---
-- Klick on the informatoin text underneath the name to se information abot the result.<LineBreak lines=2/>
+- Klick on the informatoin text underneath the name to se information about the result.<LineBreak lines=2/>

 ## Actors who played in most movies
 <Details title='Information about graph'>